gkoolstra/panda_hero/README.md

               h5_key="vna_spectrum")
 ```

-## Build a 2d data set
+## Example: Build a multi-indexed data set
+For more complicated experiments such as
+- Repeated VNA scans as function of voltage.
+- Power sweeps, temperature sweeps, etc.
+- Very complicated sweeps with any number of sweep variables

+Example usage:
-Simulate a sweep over some arrays x1 and x2 (as one would do in experiment).
-Then generate some fake data point with 3 quantities, imagine these are the freq, mag, phase from a VNA trace at a single frequency.
+Imagine an experiment where you sweep over arrays x1 and x2 while recording 3 quantities (in `data_array`).
+You could imagine these are the freq, mag, phase from a VNA trace.
 ```
-# x1 and x2 are imaginary voltage sweep axes
 x1 = np.linspace(0, 0.5, 21)
 x2 = np.linspace(0.5, -0.5, 11)